 The author of the document and/or selected representative(s) shall present the major restructuring document containing the UPC's, GE Committee's, Office of Accreditation and Assessment's recommendations and the UCC's recommendations to the University Senate, which shall then conduct open hearings in an effort to consult widely across disciplines, build support, and/or address specific concerns.
 Based upon the recommendations stemming from the open hearings, the author of the document and/or selected representative(s) shall revise the restructuring document prior to initiating the final approval process.
-If, at this stage, revision of the committees involved in the preliminary review process, the author/proposer(s) shall consult with the committee(s) in question and resolve these concerns before embarking on the final approval process.
+If, at this stage, revision of the restructuring document is perceived to be in conflict with concerns raised by any of the committees involved in the preliminary review process, the author/proposer(s) shall consult with the committee(s) in question and resolve these concerns before embarking on the final approval process.